prestonharberts/biblegateway-to-obsidian/README.md

 #### LSB specific changes

 - Remove '<div class ="left-1">' in Ezra 6.
-- In Psalm 112, create two level 2 headings at before the first heading: Sin and Tav.
+- In Psalm 112, the line before verse 1 should be cut and paste to the end of Psalm 111 and corrected.
+If wanted (this part is optional), create two level 2 headings at before the first heading: Sin and Tav.
 Now, separate the first half (the half before and including the semicolon) of the existing faulty heading to be under Sin, and the other half (the half after the semicolon) to be under Tav.
-- In Psalm 113, create two level 2 headings at before the first heading: Shin (make sure it is Shin and not Sin like the previous change we made) and Tav.
+- In Psalm 113, the line before verse 1 should be cut and paste to the end of Psalm 112 and corrected.
+If wanted (this part is optional), create two level 2 headings at before the first heading: Shin (make sure it is Shin and not Sin like the previous change we made) and Tav.
 Now, separate the first half (the half before and including the semicolon) of the existing faulty heading to be under Shin, and the other half (the half after the semicolon) to be under Tav.
 - Remove newline in Nehemiah 12:42.

-#### Blockquotes

-- When creating blockquotes to indent poetry or quotes, certain verses may appear wrongly.
-I have seen 1 Peter 2:8, Genesis 48:20, Leviticus 10:3, Numbers 21:18, Joshua 10:13, Judges 14:14, 14:18, and 2 Samuel 3:34 do this.
-- I still need to create CSS to handle blockquotes being too close to the bottom navigation.
+- Psalm 111:10 is messing over half the text.
+- Replace all occurences of 'E' with 'Ē' in Daniel 5 verses 25, 26, 27, and 28.

 ## Troubleshooting